NassimKhal/hello-k3s-ansible/README.md

 4. Ansible connects via SSH to provision Docker, K3s, and deploy the Flask app
 5. A marker file (`/etc/provisioned_by_ansible`) ensures the playbook only runs once per instance
 6. The app is available at `http://<ec2_ip>:30001`
+7. Flask app unit tests are run on each push
+8. Terraform code is scanned by Checkov for security best practices
+9. Ansible playbooks are validated by Ansible-Lint for syntax and quality

 ---